BKyll/Collaborative_ToDo/DEVELOPMENTPLAN.md

 ## 1. Overview

-This document outlines the design of a collaborative todo application, aiming to help you learn programming while building a functional and useful tool.
+This document outlines the design of a collaborative todo application.
 The app allows multiple users to add, view, and manage tasks with due dates, descriptions, and additional information.
 The core features will be developed incrementally, starting with a basic todo list.

 ## 2. Goals and Objectives